Arpit-puri/CHIT-CHAT/README.md

-#CHIT-CHAT - Chat Application
-CHIT-CHAT is chat application build with the power of MERN Stack.
+#CHIT-CHAT is chat application build with the power of MERN Stack.

 ## Installation Guide